Some of our services have changed. Please see our services page for more details

 The Equality Act 2010

-The Equality act focuses specifically on employees whose conditions meet the given definition of disability.
+This act focuses specifically on employees whose conditions meet the given definition of disability.
 It requires employers to make reasonable adjustments for people with relevant mental health conditions.

 The Equality Act 2010 also works to prevent discrimination, as this can lead to certain groups being more affected by mental health issues.